-The Senior Auditor is responsible for planning, conducting, and reporting results of audit, inspection (evaluation), or investigation work for the Office of Inspector General (OIG).
+The Senior Auditor is a critical thinker and effective communicator and is responsible for planning, conducting, and reporting results of audit, inspection (evaluation), or investigation work for the Office of Inspector General (OIG).
 The Senior Auditor may be assigned to work as the auditor-in-charge (AIC) or as a team member.

 The Senior Auditor